whitershade/hillel-node-js/README.md

 1. Clone the project `git clone https://github.com/whitershade/hillel-node-js.git`
 1. Install dependencies with `npm i`
 1. To run project use `npm run hometask2`

+### Hometask 3
+Give a large file using the stream to the root (GET /) route;
+Set the response of the server with the data type that corresponds to the file (check using the file-type library);
+Add to the other log file the start time of the file, the end time of the file return, the number of seconds spent, and the status (successfully or aborted by the client);
+Every minute, write to the log file the number of requests that came to the server and their statuses.

+##### How to start
+1. Clone the project `git clone https://github.com/whitershade/hillel-node-js.git`
+1. Install dependencies with `npm i`
+1. To run project use `npm run hometask3`

+##### NOTE:
+Folder logs with log files commited just to easy check сorrectness of homework.